 By reducing carbon emissions in our facilities through energy efficiency and renewable energy programs, Brambles can offer customers a leaner, more cost-effective service and reduce the carbon intensity of their value chains.
 This complements our customers’ sustainability strategies and assists them to prepare for any voluntary environmental compliance and regional or national regulatory changes.

-Brambles works across its businesses and with key customers to reduce the carbon intensity of the pallet pooling model.
+Brambles works across its operations and with key customers to reduce the carbon intensity of the pallet pooling model.
 Between 2010 and 2015, Brambles’ sustainability strategy helped to achieve our target of 20% carbon emissions reduction.
-This result includes a combined 13% reduction in 2015.
-For customers, our multimodal and collaborative transport programs saved approximately 35,000 tonnes of carbon emissions by removing 42,000,000 kilometres in trips.
-CHEP Europe offers customers a Carbon Neutral pallet option for customers looking at reducing carbon in their supply chain.
-Extension of this program will follow regional demand.
+In FY19, Brambles achieved an emissions intensity reduction of 17.8% (measured as kg CO2 per unit).
+For customers, our multimodal and collaborative transport programs saved more than 84,000 tonnes of carbon emissions by removing over 69 million kilometres in trips.
+CHEP offers customers a carbon neutral pallet for customers in Europe, North America and Australia looking at reducing carbon in their supply chain.

 Brambles is committed to zero environmental harm by eliminating product waste to landfill and pursuing continuous improvement in our circular business model.